 VTA’s BART Silicon Valley Extension Program (BSV) will expand BART service into Santa Clara County, bringing frequent and reliable regional rail service to over 1.7 million county residents.
 The project is being built in two phases.

 - Phase I will extend service from Alameda County into Santa Clara County, with stops at Milpitas and Berryessa/North San Jose.
-Service is planned to begin in 2020.
+Service will begin on June 13, 2020.

 - Phase II, currently in design and engineering, will extend service from the Berryessa Transit Center to stations at 28th Street/Little Portugal, Downtown San José, Diridon Station with the end of service in Santa Clara.

 More than a transit project, BSV is an entire program of improvements that will transform Silicon Valley.
 Facets of the project include transit oriented communities, multimodal transportation connectivity, as well as roadway, utility and environmental improvements.

 The effort to bring BART into Santa Clara County has been decades in the making.

 When the BART District was formed in the 1960's, Santa Clara County opted out.
 Faced with growing congestion along the I-880 corridor, a Major Investment Study was conducted in 2001 which identified the need for transit alternatives and laid the groundwork to start the environmental process for the BART Silicon Valley Extension Program.